 - Airbricks: buy specially designed covers that are easy to place over ventilation bricks.

 - Drains and pipes: fit non-return valves to drains and water inlet and outlet pipes.

-For bigger floods (when the floodwater is more than a metre high) it is actually important that water does enter your property.
-If water doesn’t enter your property, the pressure caused by its weight might inflict structural damage or even cause the building to collapse.
+For bigger floods (when the floodwater is more than a metre high), it is actually important that water does enter your property.
+If it doesn’t, the pressure caused by its weight might inflict structural damage or even cause the building to collapse.